 - Add remaining ingredients and simmer.
 (20 minutes)

-The 20 minute simmer is necessary to blend the flavors and make the magic happen.
-Yeah, there are “5 minute” recipes out there, but think about it – you are making sauce.
-It needs a little love, then you will love it all the more.
+The 20 minute simmer is necessary to blend and deepen the flavors and make the magic happen.
+Yeah, there are “5 minute” recipes out there, but think about it – you are making sauce, for pizza.
+It needs a little love, it needs a little simmer simmer, and then you will love it all the more.
+So allow the extra couple minutes because it makes a world of difference in the flavor.

 Last Tips